scaleoutsystems/fedn/docs/projects.rst

 The above figure provides a logical view of how FEDn uses the compute package (client folder).
 When the :py:mod:`fedn.network.clients`
-recieves a model update request, it calls upon a Dispatcher that looks up entry point definitions in the compute package.
-These entrypoints define commands executed by the client to update/train or validate a model.
+recieves a model update request, it calls upon a Dispatcher that looks up entry point definitions in the compute package from the FEDn Project File.

 FEDn Project File (fedn.yaml)
 ------------------------------